passionbytes/spark-postgres/README.md

-# Building A Development Spark Cluster with Docker
+# Building A Development Spark Cluster with Docker & Illustrate how to avoid OUT OF MEMORY exception in Spark when uing SPark's JDBC with some databases.

 ## Overview: This is forked from cormaxed/spark-postgres.